Mouse Control Advice!

 Looking from above it can look as though pipework is well sealed as it passes through external walls, but running your finger under the pipe might reveal a gap larger than 10mm, perfect for a mouse.

 Adjoining buildings can be significant and utterly dreadful sources of mouse activity.
+Mouse control problems that originate from a neighbour are often difficult to treat effectively.

 In some areas we see terraced houses that are over 100 properties long, making lasting elimination almost impossible.